adhtruong/digital-garden/docs/tools/pre-commit.md

 ## Mirroring pre-commit

-Some tools do not support pre-commit or do not tag properly.
+- Some tools do not support pre-commit or do not tag properly.

-This can be managed by [pre-commit-mirror-maker](https://github.com/pre-commit/pre-commit-mirror-maker) to generating appropriate hooks.
+- This can be managed by [pre-commit-mirror-maker](https://github.com/pre-commit/pre-commit-mirror-maker) to generate appropriate hooks.